Guidelines for Discussants

 We will announce the discussants for each paper in early spring.

-Abstracts for all papers will be provided to attendees before the symposium.
+Abstracts for all papers will be provided to all registered participants before the symposium.

 If you have questions, feel free to contact us at 402-472-2316 or firstname.lastname@example.org.